Inference for Matched Tuples and Fully Blocked Factorial Designs: Simulations

 \mycomment{

 }

 In Table \ref{table:more-factor-x}, we compute the rejection probabilities when testing the null hypothesis $H_0: \Delta_{\nu_1} = 0$ against the alternative implied by setting $\tau = 0.1$, for various choices of $K$ and $\mathrm{dim}(X_i)$ (computed from 1,000 Monte Carlo replications).
 Under the null hypothesis, we observe that our tests under design \textbf{MT} become conservative as $\mathrm{dim}(X_i)$ and $K$ increase.
+In particular, we notice a large difference between $K = 4$ and $K = 5$.
 However, despite being conservative, \textbf{MT} still displays favorable power properties relative to \textbf{C} and \textbf{Large-4} for all but the largest choices of $K$.

 Our next observation is that our tests under design \textbf{MT2} remain exact even as $\mathrm{dim}(X_i)$ and $K$ both increase.
 As we explain in Section \ref{sec:replicate}, we suspect that our challenges for inference using \textbf{MT} come from poor estimation of the variance, which seems to be alleviated in \textbf{MT2}, where the number of observations receiving each treatment within a tuple are doubled.
-As a result of this exactness, \textbf{MT2} achieves higher power than \textbf{MT} across most specifications.
+As a result of this exactness, \textbf{MT2} achieves higher power than \textbf{MT} when $\mathrm{dim}(X_i)$ and $K$ are large.
 To further explore these power improvements, Figure \ref{fig:power_plots} presents power plots for three specific choices of $K$ and $\mathrm{dim}(X_i)$ with $\tau$ ranging from 0 to 0.1 (Figure \ref{fig:power_plots2} in the appendix presents power plots for alternatives implied by larger values than $\tau = 0.1$).
 First, when $\mathrm{dim}(X_i)$ and $K$ are small, for instance $\mathrm{dim}(X_i)=K=1$, we observe no significant difference between the power plots generated by \textbf{MT} and \textbf{MT2}.
-However, when the dimension of the covariates and factors are both large, for instance $\mathrm{dim}(X_i)=8, K=4$, \textbf{MT2} dominates \textbf{MT} for all alternative hypotheses.
+However, when the dimension of the covariates and factors are both large, for instance $\mathrm{dim}(X_i)=6, K=4$, \textbf{MT2} dominates \textbf{MT} for all alternative hypotheses.
 Therefore, our recommendation to practitioners is to consider a matched tuples design when working with few treatments and covariates, but to consider the replicated design when dealing with a large number of treatments and/or covariates.

 \mycomment{

 }